Georg Philipp Telemann: 12 Fantasias for Flute

-Collecting Recorder Recordings
+Introduction — Collecting Recorder Recordings

 A recent visit to a recorder maker led to the addition of Dorothee Oberlinger‘s recording of the Twelve Fantasias for Transverse Flute without Bass, TWV 40:2-13 by Georg Philipp Telemann (1681 – 1767) to my existing, small collection.

 I used to have one recording of these Fantasias on LP, played by Maxence Larrieu (Tudor 73013, ℗ / © 1975), played on a modern Böhm flute, of course.
-I have not listened to that recording in a long time, and now I don’t even have the equipment set up to listen to LPs.
+I have not listened to that recording in decades.
+And now I don’t even have the equipment set up to listen to LPs.
 It is certainly a good recording for its time: Maxence Larrieu is a brilliant flutist whom I also knew from other recordings.
 However, when I started collecting CDs in the 90s, I was rather looking for a historically more informed version and selected the recording on historic transverse flute (traverso / flauto traverso) played by Barthold Kuijken shown below.
 I later added a recording with Dan Laurin, playing on recorder, later another one with François Leleux playing oboe.

 Finally, more out of curiosity, I added a recording played by Kevin Thompson on a euphonium — for the sole reason that our son is/was playing that instrument.
 Apart from that, individual Telemann Fantasias are present in two additional recordings with mixed repertoire shown below, both played on recorders, by Maurice Steger and Leif Ramløv Svendsen.
 These are the recordings that I discuss in this post.
 At this point, I’m not really motivated to revisit the recording on modern Böhm flute by Maxence Larrieu, or any other recordings on modern instruments.

 The Recordings in this Review

 Telemann — Barthold Kuijken